realyixuan/realyixuan.github.io/posts/Insights-From-The-Past-Five-Years.md

 **Perfectionism Is Bad**

 Perfectionism is totally the prettified extremism.
-You can't make things perfect, if you do, it just make things worse.
+You can't make things perfect, if you try, you'll only make things worse.
 Good enough is perfect, that's it.
 Abandoning idea of being perfect will pay you off enormously.

 **No One Can Get Things Well Done At Once**